mm539/CPP_Nanodegree_Capstone_Z/README.md

 I was only able to build this project on Windows Subsystem for Linux (WSL).

-I was never able to run this project on Windows because of problems with dependencies and making a proper CMakeLists.txt file.
+I was never able to run this project on Windows because of problems with dependencies.

 I never tried to run this project on Mac.